Kulinic languages

 Warrnambool is Kulinic and may be Drual, but is too poorly attested to be certain.
+Glottolog now classes both Warrnambool and those languages sometimes classed as Drual in a family, calling it "Warrnambool-Bunganditj", and Kolakngat as in the Kulin family.
 Gadubanud was a dialect of either Warrnambool or Kolakngat.
 Several poorly attested interior Kulinic languages, such as Wemba-Wemba, are listed in the Kulin article.

 The three branches of Kulinic are not close; Dixon treats them as three separate families.